CharlesOkechukwu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16-whatsnext prints three lines after matching pattern 17-hidethisword displays lines that don't match a pattern 18-letteronly displays all lines starting with letters
+16-whatsnext prints three lines after matching pattern 17-hidethisword displays lines that don't match a pattern 18-letteronly displays all lines starting with letters 19-AZ translates the letter A c to Z e